terascope/teraslice/docs/packages/data-mate/overview.md

 ### isRoutableIP

-`isRoutableIP(input) - Validate is input is a routable IP, or a list of routable IP's`
+`isRoutableIP(input, context) - Validate is input is a routable IP, or a list of routable IP's`

 `Works for both IPv4 and IPv6 addresses`